OpenEvalProject/evals/manuscripts/elife-56212/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/56212/elife-56212-fig3-v2.jpg)

 **Figure 3.:** Displayed are the preferred orientations resulting from fitting Gabor wavelets to the learned RFs of the left eye.
 Coarse and fine scale RFs have been combined (800 in total).
-The error bars indicate the standard deviation over five different simulations.  describes the average number of RFs that passed the selection criterion for the quality of Gabor fitting (see Materials and methods).N¯Figure 3—source data 1.
+The error bars indicate the standard deviation over five different simulations. $N¯$ describes the average number of RFs that passed the selection criterion for the quality of Gabor fitting (see Materials and methods).

 While the distribution of orientations does not change much in the monocular and strabismic rearing case, we observe a marked difference to the normal case when certain orientations are attenuated in the input.
 The models trained on vertical input are missing the peak at horizontal orientations and vice versa for the horizontal case.
 Additionally, we find an increased number of neurons tuned to the dominant orientation in the input.
 These observations are consistent with animal studies (Stryker et al., 1978; Tanaka et al., 2006).

 The separate analysis of the RFs in the left and right eye for the models that were trained on orthogonal input reveals the adaptation of each eye to its input statistics.
 Furthermore, we find that orthogonal RFs developed (also see fourth row in Figure 2) that have been observed in an orthogonal rearing study in cats (Leventhal and Hirsch, 1975).

-## The development of binocular receptive fields requires congruent binocular input
+### The development of binocular receptive fields requires congruent binocular input

 Another interesting feature of the neural representation that has been studied extensively in the context of alternate rearing is the binocularity.
 The binocularity index (BI) is used to assess how responsive a neuron is to inputs from the two eyes.
 A binocular neuron requires input from both eyes to respond maximally, while a monocular neuron is mostly driven by just one eye.
 To determine the binocularity indices for the neurons in our model, we use an adaptation of the original method from Hubel and Wiesel, 1962 (see Materials and methods for details).
 The binocularity index can vary from −1 (monocular left) over 0 (binocular) to +1 (monocular right).